SeSartaj/geov_hosting/README.md

 - ~[] when draw is started a popup shows up, however if clicked anywhere else, the popup disapears and doesn't show up again~
 - ~[] when a plot is added, the modal doesn't close up and the popup also doesn't close up.~
 - ~[] when a marker is drawn on the map, error is thrown~
+- [] when map style is changed, ndvi images are lost
+- [] when plot geometry is edited, new ndvi image is not downloaded
+- []